1 Instruments or sources of law which set out legal rules

 The following are traditionally regarded as sources of law in Portugal:

-(a) Constitutional laws, which comprise the Portuguese Constitution itself, miscellaneous constitutional laws and laws amending the Constitution.
+- Constitutional laws - which comprise the Portuguese Constitution itself, miscellaneous constitutional laws and laws amending the Constitution;

-(c) Ordinary laws, which comprise laws enacted by the Assembly of the Republic, decree-laws issued by the Government and regional legislative decrees adopted by the Legislative Assemblies of the Autonomous Regions of the Azores and Madeira.
+- Ordinary laws, which comprise laws enacted by the Assembly of the Republic, decree-laws issued by the Government and regional legislative decrees adopted by the Legislative Assemblies of the Autonomous Regions of the Azores and Madeira;

-(d) Instruments with effect equivalent to that of laws, such as acts approving international conventions, treaties or agreements, generally binding decisions of the Constitutional Court declaring measures to be unconstitutional or illegal, collective labour agreements and other collective instruments regulating labour relations.
+- Instruments with effect equivalent to that of laws, such as acts approving international conventions, treaties or agreements, generally binding decisions of the Constitutional Court declaring measures to be unconstitutional or illegal, collective labour agreements and other collective instruments regulating labour relations;

 The following are commonly referred to as possible sources of law:

-(d) Usage, in other words repeated social practices that are not considered to be mandatory but are regarded as important in legal transactions, in particular in the formalisation of legal relations, especially in the field of commerce.
-Usage may be taken into account by the courts where provided for by law and where it is not ‘contrary to the principles of good faith’ (Article 3 of the Civil Code).
+- Usage, in other words repeated social practices that are not considered to be mandatory but are regarded as important in legal transactions, in particular in the formalisation of legal relations, especially in the field of commerce.
+Usage may be taken into account by the courts where provided for by law and where it is not ‘contrary to the principles of good faith’ − Article 3 of the Civil Code.
 Legal rules cannot therefore be created independently through usage, and many do not consider usage to be a genuine source of law.

 When reference is made to the hierarchy of laws, what is meant is the relative status of the different instruments, in other words their position in an ordered scale.

-Some argue in this connection that a hierarchy can be established only on the basis of the method of creation.
-According to this view, the hierarchy is not based on the relative status of legal rules but is established between the sources by which they were created.
+In this regard, some argue that a hierarchy can be established only on the basis of the method of creation.
+According to this view, the hierarchy is not based on the relative status of legal rules but is established only between the sources by which they were created.